 Questions about the recycle program?
 Email Joanne Yost at firstname.lastname@example.org or call (717) 291-1213 extension 301.

 - This is a co-mingled recycling program.
 Place all items together in one container.

 - Recyclable materials will be picked up each week on the same day that trash is collected, although it may not be picked up at the same time as the trash.
 This is a weekly pickup, however, you are encouraged to put out your recycling container only when it is full.

 - Check the weather.
 If the weather calls for high winds, rain, or snow—keep corrugated cardboard recycling inside until the following week, if possible.
 Wet cardboard is difficult to process.

 - Recycle containers can be purchased at the township office at a cost of $10.00 each.
 If you purchase a recycle container at a retail store, please be sure it is clearly marked RECYCLING so it does not get picked up by the trash hauler and thrown in with the trash.

 How do I dispose of batteries?
-Household batteries are no longer being accepted at the township office for disposal.
-Residents may still pick up a special battery collection bag at the township office during regular office hours.
-When the bag is full, place the collection bag on the ground NEXT TO your trash container, NOT IN IT.
+Residents may pick up a special battery collection bag at the township office.
+Household batteries (and cell phones) can be placed in the bag.
+Once the bag is full, place it on the ground NEXT TO your trash container, NOT IN IT.
 The trash hauler will collect the bag(s) during regular trash pick-up.
-Household batteries can also be taken to the household hazardous waste facility at 1299 Harrisburg Pike.
-Automotive batteries cannot be put out for collection, and must be taken to the HHW facility.
+Household batteries and cell phones can also be taken to the county household hazardous waste facility at 1299 Harrisburg Pike.
+Automotive batteries must be taken to the HHW facility.

-Residents are encouraged to visit LCSWMA’s website for more information and tips on what can be recycled and how.
+Residents should visit LCSWMA’s website for more information and tips on what can be recycled and how.